glitterkitty/EpEverSolarMonitor/README.md

 the solar charge controller.

-Both modules are powered using the (in my case) 7.5 Volt supply-voltage that is available at the RJ45 port.
+Both modules are powered using the (in my case) 7.5 Volt supply-voltage that is available at the RJ45 port of the EpEver Charge Controller.
 If you're using another esp module (e.g. Wemos D1 mini), make sure, the onboard voltage-regulator can handle the 7.5 volts from the EpEver.